RNBBarrett/FreezingYourCredit/README.md

 ## FreezingYourCredit
 Helpful instructions on freezing your credit with all three credit bureaus...

-Given recent data breaches like the ~2.9 billion social security number data [breach](https://hackread.com/data-breach-national-public-data-records-ssns-dumped/)
+Given recent data dump like the ~2.9 billion social security number data dump:
+[breach](https://hackread.com/data-breach-national-public-data-records-ssns-dumped/)

-You may wish to check if your Social security number was involved in the breach by going here: https://npd.pentester.com/
+You may wish to check if your Social security number was involved in the breach by going here: https://npd.pentester.com/ or by checking sites like

 If it was, you might consider locking your credit with all 3 major credit bureaus, this is good practice when not using your credit anyway.